 Overview of TAPS

-Since pipeline startup in 1977, Alyeska Pipeline - TAPS' operator - has successfully transported more than 16 billion barrels of oil and loaded more than 19,000 tankers at the Valdez Marine Terminal.
+Since pipeline startup in 1977, Alyeska Pipeline - TAPS' operator - has successfully transported more than 17 billion barrels of oil and loaded nearly 22,000 tankers at the Valdez Marine Terminal.
 More than half of the pipeline runs above ground – an engineering decision due to Alaska’s prevalent permafrost terrain.
-TAPS’ visibility as it crosses Alaska’s remarkable terrain has made it one of the world’s most photographed pipelines.
+TAPS' visibility as it crosses Alaska's remarkable terrain has made it one of the world's most photographed pipelines.

 TAPS owners & percentages*: